-The heart of each conference is its theme.
-With much thought

-and consideration our theme is: "The United Nations Post-2015 Agenda: Peace, Security and Development for a Sustainable Future."
-It is my hope that delegates are challenged by this theme and consider all aspects of it when crafting solutions to the topics presented to them.
-Model United Nations has always served as a means to make change for the future, to step outside of our comfort zones and to work together, globally, for a better future.
+At the heart of each conference is its theme.
+With much thought and consideration, the SRMUN Atlanta 2017 theme is: "Development through Dialogue: Using Global Cooperation to Build Lasting Change".
+It is my hope that delegates are challenged by this theme and consider all aspects of it when crafting their solutions to the topics presented during simulation.
+Model United Nations has always served as a means to make lasting change, to step outside of our comfort zones, and to work together for a better future.

-It is my challenge to delegates to think about how we must all work to sustainably develop our futures.
-It is common to discuss developing international peace for all people, but in order to achieve this it is equally important to also discuss the importance of creating a sustainable future for all.
-As the honorable Secretary-General Ban-Ki Moon said, "This Earth is our only home.
+It is my challenge to this year's delegates to think about how we must all work to sustainably develop our futures.
+Being able to have open conversations with our fellow colleagues allows for understanding between parties.
+Only then, the foundation for tangible change will occur.
+As the honorable UN Secretary-General Ban Ki Moon said, "This Earth is our only home.
 Together we must protect it and cherish it."
-I am deeply excited to see the various methods of solution that come from our delegates this week.
+I am deeply excited to see the various methods and solutions that come from our delegates this weekend.

-Warmest regards, Sam O'Brien Secretary-General, SRMUN Atlanta 2016
+Warmest regards, J.B.
+Desselle Secretary-General, SRMUN Atlanta 2017